valentynkt/BackendGarden/content/notes/Taking notes.md

 ## **Why Take Notes?**

-Our brains generate a plethora of ideas daily, and while we might remember many, there are always details that slip through the cracks.
+Our brains generate a lot of ideas daily, and while we might remember many, there are always details that slip through the cracks.
 Remember, "Your mind is for having ideas, not holding them."
 (David Allen)  This concept underscores the importance of note-taking.
 Imagine learning without taking notes as a linear function: straightforward at the beginning but increasingly overwhelming as new information accumulates.
 In contrast, note-taking is similar to a logarithmic function—it demands substantial effort initially but becomes progressively more valuable over time.
 This early investment in organizing and retaining information matures into a comprehensive and navigable knowledge base, turning your notes into an invaluable asset for continuous learning.

 ![[Pasted image 20240503143931.png]]